kgillibrand/Module-Signing-Script/README.md

 - directory: The directory where the modules are contained.
 This gets appended to: /usr/lib/modules/**KERNEL_VERSION_BEING_SIGNED**/ For example my modules for Nvidia are located in: /usr/lib/modules/4.7.2-201.fc24.x86_64/extra/nvidia
-- moduleFiles: List of the module files to sign
+- module_files: List of the module files to sign

 Notes
 - Make sure your format for this file is correct.
 Try: http://jsonlint.com and check this readme